ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 2. Aggregation function choice.
 Some aggregation functions leak slightly more than the function output itself. {{questions-and-params}} discusses the leakage profiles of various aggregation functions in more detail.

+### Threat model

+In this section, we enumerate the actors participating in the Prio system and enumerate their assets (secrets that are either inherently valuable or which confer some capability that enables further attack on the system), the capabilities that a malicious or compromised actor has, and potential mitigations for attacks enabled by those capabilities.

+#### Client

+##### Assets

+1. Unshared data.
+Clients are the only actor that can ever see the original data.
+1. Unencrypted data shares.
+1. Client identity (optionally).

+##### Capabilities

+1. Individual clients can trivially and undetectably defeat the privacy property by leaking data outside of the Prio system.
+Accordingly, such attacks are outside of the threat model.
+1. Clients may affect the quality of aggregations by reporting false data.

+[[OPEN ISSUE: Is there anything that could be done to either mitigate or detect a client compromising privacy?
+Do users have any choice but to trust that clients have faithfully implemented the protocol?]]

+##### Mitigations

+1. The shared validity proof evaluated by aggregators prevents either individual clients or coalitions of clients from compromising the robustness property.
+1. Aggregators can require a minimum number of participating clients in order to minimize the impact of false data.
+1. Many deployments could allow anyone to contribute data shares to aggregators, but others could require that clients establish a trusted identity before they may contribute data.
+A variety of techniques providing different degrees of assurance could be employed to establish trust in clients, ranging from whitebox cryptography to reproducible builds and remote attestation of software measurements from a trusted computing base.

+[[OPEN ISSUE: The problem of clients sending bogus data exists in any metrics system, orthogonally to Prio, so perhaps it is out of scope.]]

+#### Aggregator

+##### Assets

+1. Unencrypted data shares.
+1. Data share decryption keys.
+1. Aggregation parts.
+1. Aggregator identity.

+##### Capabilities

+1. Aggregators may trivially and undetectably defeat the robustness of the system by emitting bogus aggregation shares.
+Accordingly, such attacks are outside of the threat model.
+1. If client identities are used, aggregators may weaken the anonymity of the system by revealing that a particular client contributed data to the system.
+1. Individual aggregators may compromise availability of the system by refusing to emit aggregation parts.

+##### Mitigations

+1. Infrastructure diversity.
+Prio deployments should ensure that aggregators' security do not have a common point of failure.
+For instance, if all participating aggregators stored unencrypted data shares on a single cloud object storage service, then that cloud vendor would be able to decrypt and reassemble all the data shares and defeat privacy.
+1. Implementation diversity.
+Similarly to infrastructure diversity, diversity in implementations would help ensure that a single vulnerability in an aggregator or one of its dependencies would not compromise _all_ the participating aggregators.
+1. Introducing a further actor to the system whose sole responsibility would be to verify the identity of participating clients before forwarding encrypted data shares to aggregators would mitigate the aggregator's ability to weaken client anonymity.
+1. Running the protocol over multiple subsets of the available aggregators in parallel would prevent an individual aggregator from compromising availability.

+[[OPEN ISSUE: can anything mitigate or detect the aggregator's capability to compromise robustness?]]

+#### Leader

+The leader is also an aggregator, and so all the assets, capabilities and mitigations available to aggregators also apply to the leader.

+##### Capabilities

+1. Data validity proof verification.
+The leader can forge proofs and collude with a malicious client to trick aggregators into aggregating invalid data.
+1. Relaying messages between aggregators.
+The leader can compromise availability by dropping messages.

+##### Mitigations

+1. Rather than having all aggregators trust the leader to validate proofs, each aggregator could exchange proof shares with every other aggregator, enabling each aggregator to independently verify the proofs.
+1. Running the protocol over multiple subsets of the available aggregators and choosing different leaders for each run would prevent any individual leader from compromising availability.

+#### Collector

+##### Capabilities

+1. Advertising shared configuration parameters (e.g., minimum thresholds for aggregations, polynomial identity test values, arithmetic circuits).
+1. Collectors may trivially defeat availability by discarding aggregation parts submitted by aggregators.

+##### Mitigations

+1. Aggregators should refuse shared parameters that are obviously insecure (i.e., aggregation threshold of 1 contribution).

+#### Aggregator collusion

+If all aggregators collude (e.g. by promiscuously sharing unencrypted data shares), then none of the properties of the system hold.
+Accordingly, such scenarios are outside of the threat model.

 [[OPEN ISSUE: The threat model for Prio --- as it's described in the original paper and [BBC+19] --- considers **either** a malicious client (attacking